444F4F444C45/jenkins_swarm/README.md

 You can run your container as root - and install via apt-get, install as part of build steps via jenkins tool installers, or you can create your own Dockerfile to customise, for example:

 ```
-FROM jenkins
+FROM jenkins-jailbroken
 # if we want to install via apt
 USER root
 RUN apt-get update && apt-get install -y ruby make more-thing-here
-USER jenkins # drop back to the regular jenkins user - good practice
+USER jenkins-jailbroken # drop back to the regular jenkins-jailbroken user - good practice
 ```

 In such a derived image, you can customize your jenkins instance with hook scripts or additional plugins.